 Amaranthus hypochondriacus.
 CERTIFIED ORGANIC!
-Grow these ancient Aztec grain burgundy organic amaranth seeds like quinoa for nutritious, gluten-free grains that mature at the end of summer.
-Huge plants grow 1.5-2m (5-6′) tall, with flamboyant plumes of attractive burgundy flowers followed by copious white seeds.
+Grow this ancient Aztec grain like quinoa for nutritious, gluten-free grains that mature at the end of summer.
+The substantial plants grow 1.5-2m (5-6′) tall, with flamboyant plumes of attractive burgundy flowers followed by copious white seeds.
 Burgundy Organic amaranth seeds are a show stopper in any garden.
-The immature leaves are also edible.
+The immature leaves are also edible, and have a distinctive, nutty flavour that works well raw in salad mixes or briefly steamed.
+Amaranth grows well in raised beds, but it responds well to hot weather.
+The deep red foliage and the remarkable flower clusters really make this plant stand out in the garden setting.

 Matures in 90-100 days.
 (Open-pollinated seeds)